 Leadership is not easy.
 The reality is that every person leads at some level.
 The question is not whether or not you are a leader as much as how well are you leading.
+And if you’re an insecure leader, your leadership is not as strong as it could be.

 Growing up in the church, I saw one insecure leader after another, but I never realized they were insecure until I started to work at Redeemer 18 years ago.
 I began serving Mike Servello Sr. as his kids’ pastor, and currently serve his son, Mike Servello Jr., as his campus pastor.
 Mike and his father are by far the most secure leaders I have ever met.
 It was only through their confident yet humble, Christ-centered leadership that made me see those other leaders (and even myself at times) as insecure.